 Journey through the Balkans to the Mid-East beginning in Sarajevo and winding through Salónica and Jerusalem.
 Tales from the Forgotten Kingdom is a sonic adventure masterfully brought to life by the Guy Mendilow Ensemble, a quintet of world-class musicians from Israel, Palestine, Argentina and the USA.
-The intertwining music and storytelling conjure an imagi-nation lost to war and upheaval, recorded in a language that blends archaic Spanish with Arabic, Turkish and Greek.
-This internationally savvy ensemble delivers a richly textured global experience of haunting beauty.
+The intertwining music and cinematic storytelling conjures an imagi-nation lost to war and upheaval, recorded in a language that blends archaic Spanish with Arabic, Turkish and Greek.
+This internationally savvy ensemble delivers a richly textured global experience that "explodes with artistry, refinement, and excitement" (Hebrew Union College, Cincinnati OH).

 A queen who runs away with her slave, joining her fate to her beloved servant’s.
 Brides who abandon their weddings and join a shipful of sailors.
 Men who go courting, only to get taunted or tossed down a well.